TCOW - Total Cost of Workforce

 2. Why TCOW

 TCOW or Total Cost of Workforce is the sum of the total amount of money an organization spends on its workforce.
 It includes all compensation, benefits, and HR operations expenses such as talent recruiting and development.
-The main purpose of this metric is to provide management with full visibility into workforce costs and its drivers.
+The main purpose of this metric is to provide management with full visibility into labor costs and its drivers.
 We have written a white paper on this metric and its significance in workforce optimization.

 To get a detailed list of what should be included in this metric, please go to the "How to calculate TCOW" section.